riasat97/Course-Review-API/readme.md

 # Course Review API

-### Objective: Develop a Node.js Express application with TypeScript as the programming language, integrating MongoDB with Mongoose for course review management.
+### Objective: Develop a Node.js Express application with TypeScript as the programming language, Authentication-Authorization and integrating MongoDB with Mongoose for course review management.
 Here data integrity is ensured through validation using Zod.
 This application is developed using Node.js, Express, MongoDB, and TypeScript.

 ## Features

+- User authentication, authorization, and user-related information
 - Course Management: Create, read, dynamic or partial update, and delete courses.
 - Review System: Add reviews to courses.
 - Pagination and Filtering: Get paginated and filtered lists of courses.